diogolhc/feup-mieic-cal-proj/README.md

 ## Description

-The purpose of this project is to distribute vaccines from a set of depots to a set of application centres minimizing the number of vehicles used and respecting the conservation time of the vaccines.
+The purpose of this project is to distribute vaccines from a set of storage centers to a set of application centres minimizing the number of vehicles used without exceeding the vaccines conservation time.

-The main concepts used for the development of this project are the **Travelling salesman problem**, **Vehicle routing problem** and the **Multi-depot Vehicle Routing Problem**.
+The main concepts used for the development of this project are the **Travelling Salesman problem**, **Vehicle Routing problem** and the **Multi-depot Vehicle Routing Problem**.

-This project was developed by Diogo Luís Henriques Costa, Francisco José Barbosa Marques Colino e Rui Filipe Teixeira Alves for CAL 2020-21.
+This project was developed by Diogo Luís Henriques Costa (up201906731@edu.fe.up.pt), Francisco José Barbosa Marques Colino (up201905405@edu.fe.up.pt) and Rui Filipe Teixeira Alves (up201905853@edu.fe.up.pt) for CAL 2020-21.

 ## Products